bilalcaliskan/kafka_exporter-ansible-role/README.md

 ### Role Variables
 See the default values in [defaults/main.yml](defaults/main.yml).
 You can overwrite them in [vars/main.yml](vars/main.yml) if neccessary or you can set them while running playbook.

-> Please note that this role will ensure that `firewalld` systemd service on your servers are started and enabled.
-If your `firewalld` services are stopped and disabled, please modify below variable as false when running playbook:
+> Please note that this role will ensure that `firewalld` systemd service on your servers are started and enabled by default.
+If you want to stop and disable `firewalld` service, please modify below variable as false when running playbook:
 > ```yaml
-> start_firewalld: false
+> firewalld_enabled: false

 ### Dependencies